-The Class A warrants and Class B warrants will each be governed by a warrant agreement (the "Warrant Agreements") to be entered into between us and Continental Stock Transfer & Trust Company, as agent for the holders of the Class A warrants and Class B warrants.
-The following description of the terms of each of the Warrant Agreements is subject to the detailed provisions such Warrant Agreement.
+The Class A warrants and Class B warrants will be governed by a warrant agreement (the "Warrant Agreement") to be entered into between us and Continental Stock Transfer & Trust Company, as agent for the holders of the Class A warrants and Class B warrants.
+The following description of the terms of the Warrant Agreement is subject to the detailed provisions of the Warrant Agreement.

-Each Class A warrant will have an exercise price of \$0.3718 per share, subject to adjustment as summarized below, will be exercisable at any time beginning six months after issuance until 5:30 p.m.
+Each Class A warrant will have an exercise price of \$ per share, subject to adjustment as summarized below, will be exercisable at any time beginning six months after issuance until 5:30 p.m.
 (New York time) on the date that is five years from the date of exercisability.

-Each Class B warrant will have an exercise price of \$0.26 per share, subject to adjustment as summarized below, will be immediately exercisable at any time until 5:30 p.m.
+Each Class B warrant will have an exercise price of \$ per share, subject to adjustment as summarized below, will be immediately exercisable at any time until 5:30 p.m.
 (New York time) on the date that is six months from the date of issuance.